orbitalquark/textadept/FAQ.md

 - - -

 **Q:**
-How can I get the terminal version on Mac OSX to show more than 8 colors?
+How can I get the terminal version on macOS to show more than 8 colors?

 **A:**
 Enable the "Use bright colors for bold text" setting in your Terminal.app